Southern Broccoli Casserole

 I'm not a cream of soup hater, and sometimes I still use it for certain recipes.
 However, I've learned there are other options out there, so I've started substituting sour cream for canned soup.
 The result is a creamier base including ingredients that are not filled with additives.

-Best of all, this old fashioned broccoli casserole tastes better than ever!
+This old fashioned broccoli casserole tastes better than ever!
+Using fresh ingredients that don't contain MSG makes all the difference.

-There's just something about the creamy cheese filling and crunchy topping that makes broccoli cheese casserole a favorite when holidays like Thanksgiving roll around.
-It also goes great any time of year with dishes like Grilled Pork Tenderloin and Crunchy Parmesan Chicken!
+There's just something about the creamy cheese filling and crunchy topping that makes broccoli cheese casserole a favorite for holidays like Thanksgiving and Christmas.
+It also goes great any time of year with dishes like Pork Tenderloin and Dutch Oven Turkey Breast!

 Easy ingredients make it a snap to mix this delicious casserole together in just minutes!
-See recipe card for quantities.
+See the printable recipe card for quantities.

 How to Make The Filling